joseaangulo/WOU-Labs/README.md

-These are all labs and school work I have completed throught my computer science undergrad.
+These are all my assignments and projects I have completed throught my computer science undergrad.